advanceotech/sample-javascript/README.md

 Hex color generator with slider.
 Use the slider to generate the associated hex value of the color.

 **Usage:**
-Open the index.html file in any webbrowser then use the slider to generate a color value.
+Open the index.html file in any web browser then use the slider to generate a color value.